 Hiking in the Pyrenees

-The Pyrenees, the natural border between Spain and France, offers some of the most spectacular mountain hikes in Europe.
-The GR11 and Haute Route Pyrenees (HRP), span the entire length of this mountain range, providing remote wilderness, and true adventurous trails.
-Hiking through the unique cultures and traditions of Catalonia and the Basque Country, areas known for their distinct identities and warm hospitality is the cherry on the cake.
+The Pyrenees, which are the natural border between Spain and France, have some of the most spectacular mountain hikes in Europe.
+The GR11 and Haute Route Pyrenees (HRP), go along the entire length of this mountain range, where you’ll find remote wilderness and true adventure on the trails.
+Hiking through the different cultures and traditions of Catalonia and the Basque Country, areas known for their distinct identities and warm hospitality, is the cherry on the cake.

 Buen Camino!

-The Camino de Santiago, a network of pilgrimage routes, leads to the cathedral of Santiago de Compostela in Galicia, offers a total different kind of hiking experience.
-It’s not only a physical journey but mainly a spiritual one, where hikers from all of the world come together, sharing stories and experiences.
-The sense of community on the Camino is unparalleled, making it a must-do for those seeking more connection with fellow travelers and themselves.
+The Camino de Santiago, a network of pilgrimage routes, leads to the cathedral of Santiago de Compostela in Galicia and is a totally different kind of hiking experience.
+It’s not only a physical journey but mainly a spiritual one, where people from all over the world come together, sharing stories and experiences.
+The sense of community on the Camino is unparalleled, making it a must-do for those seeking more connection and lasting community with fellow travelers and themselves.

 National Parks

-Spain’s national parks are another highlight for hikers.
-The Sierra Nevada in Andalusia, home to the highest mountain top in mainland Spain, Mulhacén, is known for the stunning views that are a stark contrast to the region’s beaches and Moorish architecture.
-The national parks in the Canary Islands offer unique volcanic landscapes that are a world away from the mainland’s greenery.
+Spain’s national parks are another highlight.
+The Sierra Nevada in Andalusia, home to the highest mountain top in mainland Spain, Mulhacén, is known for the stunning views that are a bold contrast to the region’s beaches and Moorish architecture.
+On the other hand, the national parks in the Canary Islands are made up of volcanic landscapes that are a world away from the mainland’s greenery.
 Tenerife and Gran Canaria are well-known destinations for hikers with the active volcano, Mount Teide on Tenerife, as Spain’s highest point.

 GR trails

-The GR trails, a comprehensive network of long-distance footpaths that crisscross Spain, offer many trails for those who seek lesser-known paths.
-From the coastal paths to the GR221 through Mallorca, these trails are simply amazing showing Spain’s ancient Roman roads and medieval castles.
+The GR trails, a complete network of long-distance footpaths that crisscross Spain, have many trails that are great if you’re looking for lesser-known paths.
+From the coastal paths to the GR221 through Mallorca, these trails are simply amazing and show off Spain’s ancient Roman roads and medieval castles.

 Getting around in Spain

-For those starting their Spanish hiking adventure, cities like Barcelona, Madrid, and Valencia serve as excellent gateways.
-Not only are these cities cultural hubs, but they also offer easy access to nearby hiking trails.
-A short train ride from Barcelona can take you to the serene Catalan Pyrenees, while you can take public transportation from Madrid to almost any national park.
+Before you can start your Spanish hiking adventure, you have to actually get there!
+Cities like Barcelona, Madrid, and Valencia are excellent gateways.
+Not only are they cultural hubs, but they also have easy access to nearby trails via train and other public transport.
+A short ride from Barcelona can take you to the Catalan Pyrenees, or you can take public transportation from Madrid to almost any national park.